Anner-deJong/CarND--Extended-Kalman-Filter-Project/writeup.md

     void KalmanFilter::UpdateEKF(const Eigen::VectorXd &z);

-Both of these functions only implement the parts of the update step that are different for the regular kalman filter as compared to the extended kalman filter.
-They both finish by internally calling the same function private `_UpdateCommon()` to fullfill the common part of the update step:
+Both of these functions only implement the parts of the update step which are different for the regular kalman filter as compared to the extended kalman filter.
+They both finish by internally calling the same function private `_UpdateCommon()` to fulfill the common part of the update step:

     void KalmanFilter::_UpdateCommon(const Eigen::VectorXd &y);